kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

 ### Single TracePipeline support

 Only one TracePipeline resource at a time is supported at the moment.

+### System span filtering
+System related spans reported by Istio will be filtered out without option to opt-out, especially the following:
+- `/healtz` endpoint of any component deployed on `kyma-system` namespace
+- `/metrics` endpoint of any component deployed on `kyma-system` namespace
+- All outgoing spans reported by Grafana and Jaeger
+- All spans in reference to `fluent-bit` and `loki` communication

 ## Frequently Asked Questions